-Executive Su mmary5 Stylised factor The determ Intra-firm to Transfer properties Intra-firm to on: the new boundaries of multinational firms and their trade implications 8 cts on the share and growth of intra-firm trade in goods and services References 35 Annex A - St tatistics on intra-firm trade Annex B - Sa ales of vertical foreign affiliates: Estimates based on firm-level data 53 Annex C - D eterminants of Intra-Firm trade: Theory and empirics Annex D - In tra-firm Trade and Macroeconomic Shocks70 Tables Table 1.
+Executive Su ımmary Stylised fa The determ Intra-firm Transfer p Intra-firm on: the new boundaries of multinational firms and their trade implications 8 acts on the share and growth of intra-firm trade in goods and services References 35 Annex A - S tatistics on intra-firm trade Annex B - S ales of vertical foreign affiliates: Estimates based on firm-level data 53 Annex C - D Determinants of Intra-Firm trade: Theory and empirics Annex D - In ntra-firm Trade and Macroeconomic Shocks Tables Table 1.
 Decomposition of 2009 US imports and exports by main end use and ownership Table A.1.
 Coverage of intra-firm trade in the OECD AFA database Table A.2.
-Shares of intra-firm imports in affiliate and in industry imports for 4 OECD economies Table A.3.
-Shares of intra-firm exports in affiliate and in industry exports for 5 OECD economies Table A.4.
+Shares of intra-firm imports in affiliate and in industry imports for 4 OECD Table A.3. economies Table A.4.
 Top 20 and bottom 20 HS chapters according to US intra-firm trade in 2009 Table A.5.
 Cross-border trade in other private services for the United States in 2008 46 Table A.6.
-Intra-firm trade for the United States by partner country in 2009 Table A.7.
-Share of intra-firm trade in other private services trade for the United States by partner country Table B.1.
+Table A.7.
+Intra-firm trade for the United States by partner country in 2009 Table A./.
+United States by partner country Table B.1.
 Overview of companies and affiliates by country in the OECD ORBIS dataset Table B.2.
-Typology of activities of MNEs in the firm-level data56 Table B.3.
+Typology of activities of MNEs in the firm-level data Table B.3.
 Distribution of affiliates in ORBIS according to the type of FDI (percentage, 2009) Table B.4.
-Distribution of foreign affiliates according to the type of FDI - By country (2009) Table B.5.
-Sales of vertical foreign affiliates, estimates based on firm-level data 62
+Distribution of foreign affiliates according to the type of FDI - By country (2009) Table B 5 Sales of vertical foreign affiliates estimates based on firm-level data 62